SLrepository/OpenClassRoomPythonTPs/readme.md

 ### First programming exercise: leapyear.py (année bissextile)
 This really simple implementation on a standalone file performs a quick leapyear check on any year entered by the user.

-Ex.: entry 1967 shows "l'année n'est pas bissextile", entry 1968 shows "l'annee est bissextile"
+Ex.: entry 1967 shows "l'année n'est pas bissextile", entry 1968 shows "l'année est bissextile"

 ### Second programming exercise: Zcasino.py (simulation de roulette)
 Still a standalone file, but implementation is slightly more sophisticated (but not yet advanced).